I’m Yeled and I was a participant of the 2019 Climathon in San Francisco. My background is in cognitive neuroscience and I’m a VR developer.

-We landed on the idea of Carbon0 - a location-based social AR game, like PokemonGo, that challenges players to plant carbon-absorbing trees and grow algae; go on missions that reduce their carbon footprint; and economically empower environmentally friendly businesses and charities.
+We landed on the idea of Carbon0 - a location-based social AR game, like PokemonGo, that challenges players to plant carbon-absorbing trees and grow algae, to go on missions that reduce their carbon footprint, and economically empower environmentally friendly businesses and charities.

 “The biggest benefit of Climathon is the culmination of people from different backgrounds coming together in one space exchanging ideas and solutions.”